The Ultimate Guide to Location Scouting

 Entering a stranger's home is always a bit weird – but fortunately, there are several steps that you can take to make scouting a breeze and give yourself the best possible chance of landing your preferred filming location.

-In the video above Reagan, our marketing director and veteran host, gives us his best tips on how to carry out a location scout in the best way possible.
+In the video above Reagan, a veteran host with Giggster, gives us his best tips on how to carry out a location scout in the best way possible.
 As a host himself, his tips come from years of experience hosting scouts and shoots in his very own home.

 As mentioned earlier, a location scout is like a first date.
 You want to make a good first impression on the host, and be as respectful as possible.
 Who knows, maybe if make a good enough impression and the host may even give you a discount or extra perks!

-You can read the article to know more in full detail, but in short:
+You can read our article on film location scouting from a veteran Los Angeles host to know more in full detail, but in short:

 Before considerations of filming and logistics, the top priority of your initial film scout should be communicating to the property owner that you're trustworthy, professional, and low-risk.

-- Know the Value of the Location You're Visiting
+- Know the Value of the Location You're Visiting<.li>

 - Share All the Sticky Details Upfront